If you know me at all, you know I love good fluted look.

-The photo above is one of the “bad” areas so as you can see it’s not terrible and doesn’t really bother me!
+The photo above is one of the bad areas so as you can see it’s not terrible.

-I hope this tutorial was helpful for you!
+Anyway, I hope this fluted wall panel tutorial was helpful for you!!!
 If you’re more of a visual learner, you can check out my Instagram highlight for this project.

 If you have any additional comments or questions, let me know 🙂 Thank you for being here!